HKUDS/SimRec/README.md

 ### Important Arguments
 * `reg`: It is the weight for weight-decay regularization.
 We tune this hyperparameter from the set `{1e-3, 1e-4, 1e-5, 1e-6, 1e-7, 1e-8}`.
+* Regularization weights.
+Recommended values are `{10, 3, 1, 3e-1, 1e-1, 3e-2, 1e-2, 3e-3, 1e-3}`.
   * `softreg`: This is the weight for the prediction-level distillation.
   * `cdreg`: This parameter denotes the weight for the embedding-level distillation.
   * `screg`: This is the weight for the contrastive regularization.
+* Temperatures for the regularizations.
+Recommended values are `{3, 1, 3e-1, 1e-1, 3e-2, 1e-2}`.
   * `tempsoft`: The temperature for the prediction-level distillation.
   * `tempcd`: The temperature for the embedding-level distillation.
   * `tempsc`: The temperature for the contrastive regularization.
 * `teacher_model`: This is a string refering the saved teacher model.
 If this value is `None`, then the default teacher is loaded.